 It was a really hard year, you guys.
 I personally battled with heavy doubt, broken friendships, questioning my identity and faith, unmet expectations, the insane challenges of motherhood, family struggles and so much more.

-And in this season when I have needed the strength and comfort of God the most, I have managed to list off every excuse to not spend time with Him.
+And in this season, when I have needed the strength and comfort of God the most, I have managed to list off every excuse not to spend time with Him.

 At a time when I should be resisting the Enemy and clinging to the One who desires to carry all of my burdens, I turned my back and allowed them to weigh me down to the point of nearly breaking.

 It’s just easier sometimes, isn’t it?

 It’s easier to give in to the Enemy’s plan to destroy our faith as we succumb to laziness, distraction, and lack of concern.

 We tune God out and then shift the blame onto Him.
 We claim that everything is happening because He isn’t present or near.

 We blame Him for His silence when we have simply chosen to be deaf.